Suzette Quintanilla: 1968-1982: Early life and music career

 According to Selena's biographer, Joe Nick Pastoski, Suzette "had a quick mind, a sharp wit, and the physical wherewithal to play drums".
-Suzette, during training, never used her wrist while drumming, which she felt held her and the band back.
-She eventually became more proficient at the drums.
-In the summer of 1980, Abraham opened Papa Gayo's, a Tex-Mex restaurant featuring Selena and Company as the restaurant's entertainment.
-While not performing, the children helped by busing the tables.
-Abraham, longing to re-enter the music industry, left his job to manage the venture full-time, occasionally joining the band as an additional guitarist.
-Suzette continued to resist performing at the restaurant, as it was frequented by kids from her school and their families.
-She felt deeply self-conscious while performing at the restaurant.
+She did not use her wrists when drumming, which she felt held her (and the band) back; she eventually became more proficient.
+Abraham opened Papa Gayo's, a Tex-Mex restaurant with Selena and Company as entertainment, in summer 1980.
+When not performing, the children bussed tables.
+Abraham, wanting to return to the music industry, left his job to manage the venture full-time and occasionally joined the band as an additional guitarist.
+Suzette continued to resist performing at the restaurant (which was frequented by schoolmates and their families), and remained self-conscious.

-One night, a local disc jockey saw the group perform and told Abraham, whom he knew during his time with Los Dinos, that Selena had potential.
-Abraham said he "won't take her childhood away from her.
+A local disc jockey saw the group perform and told Abraham, whom he knew during his time with Los Dinos, that Selena had potential.
+Abraham said that he "[wouldn't] take her childhood away from her.
 I'm not going to push her."
-During the 1980s oil bust that resulted in a recession in the United States, Papa Gayo's was closed by March 1981.
-Abraham filed for bankruptcy, and the family was evicted from their home.
-The family moved from Lake Jackson back to Corpus Christi, where they lived with relatives.
-Abraham decided to promote the band, now called Selena y Los Dinos, playing Tejano music.
-The children opposed playing Tejano music and wanted to perform English-language pop songs.
+The 1980s oil bust caused a recession in the United States, and Papa Gayo's was closed by March 1981; Abraham filed for bankruptcy, and the family was evicted from their home.
+They moved from Lake Jackson back to Corpus Christi, where they lived with relatives.
+Abraham decided to promote the band, now called Selena y Los Dinos and playing Tejano music.
+The children, however, wanted to perform English-language pop songs.